Replicate Google Analytics to Redshift in minutes

 This process needs a lot of experience and consumes a lot of time and manpower.
 The chances of errors are more due to multiple integrated steps to be executed one after the other.
 You need to extract data using Google Analytics APIs & then connect it properly with the Redshift data warehouse.
 This whole process to build a custom data pipeline is cumbersome.

 Use Daton to integrate Google Analytics and Redshift

 Integrating Google Analytics and Redshift with Daton is the fastest & easiest way to save your time and efforts.
-Leveraging a cloud data pipeline like Daton significantly simplifies and accelerates the time it takes to build automated reporting.
+Leveraging an eCommerce data pipeline like Daton significantly simplifies and accelerates the time it takes to build automated reporting.